 "I checked housekeeping's bin again about a month later and I saw the little Lambie doll there and the green blanket," she recalled.
 "It instantly triggered in my mind.
 I thought, 'Could this be it?
 It has to be.'"

 She went back to check their lost item record forms and "sure enough," Cooper said, "I found the sheet with the dad's information of them calling and looking for it."

-Without wasting another second, she called the little girl’s dad to share the good news.
+Without wasting another second, she called Reagan's dad to share the good news.

 "You could just hear it in his voice before I even said anything," Cooper explained.
 "I could tell he was hoping it would be about her lost stuff animal."

-But simply returning little Lambie wasn’t good enough.
-Cooper went the extra mile to make sure she really made the girl’s day.
+But simply returning little Lambie wasn't good enough.
+Cooper went the extra mile to make sure she really made Reagan's day.

 "I had asked the dad if I could address the box to his daughter because you know how kids get when they receive things in the mail," she explained.
 "And I also asked if I could attach a note to the lamb doll that would seem like he was talking to her."

-It’s safe to say all Cooper’s efforts added up.
-In an extraordinary moment caught on camera, the girl’s face lit up in sheer delight as she pulled him out of the box, squealing and shaking her Lambie up and down in excitement.
+It's safe to say all Coopers efforts added up.
+In an extraordinary moment caught on camera, Reagan's face lights up in sheer delight as she pulls him out of the box, squealing and shaking her Lambie up and down in excitement.

 "Even still watching it now I get a little teary eyed," Cooper said.
 "It's so nice to see that and know I was able to help out that much."